 About the Study

-In 2022, the Chief Evaluation Office (CEO) partnered with the Employment and Training Administration’s Reentry Employment Opportunity (REO) Program to fund Mathematica, Inc. and its subcontractors—RTI and Abt Associates--to conduct the Partners for Reentry Opportunities in Workforce Development (PROWD) Grants Evaluation.
-The PROWD grants are a first-of-its-kind partnership between DOL and the U.S. Department of Justice, Bureau of Prisons to support states’ provision of employment-related reentry services to people in minimum- and low-security federal prisons, residential reentry centers, and the community.
+In 2022, the Chief Evaluation Office (CEO) partnered with the Employment and Training Administration’s Reentry Employment Opportunity (REO) Program to fund Mathematica, Inc. and its subcontractors—RTI International and Abt Associates—to conduct the Partners for Reentry Opportunities in Workforce Development (PROWD) Grants Evaluation.
+The PROWD grants effort is a first-of-its-kind partnership between DOL and the U.S. Department of Justice, Bureau of Prisons to support states’ provision of employment-related reentry services to people in minimum- and low-security federal prisons, residential reentry centers, and the community.
+In 2022 and 2023, DOL awarded funding to grantees in sixteen states.
 The PROWD grants aim to improve employment outcomes, strengthen communities where grant programs operate, and increase justice and workforce system partnerships.

-- Foundational fact-finding: What is the existing evidence base on reentry program approaches?
-What innovative program approaches, components, or features of programs appear to be most promising for scaling based on existing literature and recommendations from the field?
+- Foundational fact-finding: What innovative program approaches, components, or features of programs appear to be most promising for scaling based on existing literature and recommendations from the field?

 Project Duration: 60 Months